Brazil Work Permit

 - Crew members or other professionals performing paid activities aboard cruise vessels along the Brazilian coast or inland waters;

-- Crew members for foreign vessels traveling to Brazil to operate in waters under Brazilian jurisdiction, as required by a charter, services or risk contract with a Brazilian company;
+- Crew members for foreign vessels travelling to Brazil to operate in waters under Brazilian jurisdiction, as required by a charter, services or risk contract with a Brazilian company;

 - Medical residence.